 Theo Walcott started on the wing against Malta.
 He only played two more times for England after that and hasn’t been involved since a friendly with Spain in 2016.
 He’s now a bit-part player at Everton.

 Wayne Rooney captained England against Malta in 2016.
 He played two more World Cup qualifiers before retiring from international football, although he did come out of that retirement to play one more match for England against the USA at Wembley in November 2018 to help promote The Wayne Rooney Foundation.
-He’s now playing in the MLS for DC United but will soon be joining Derby County.
+He’s now playing Championship football for Derby County.

 Daniel Sturridge opened the scoring in the Malta game.
 He played for England just two more times.
-Aged 30, he’s recently signed for Trabzonspor in Turkey.
+Aged 30, he’s recently had his contract with Trabzonspor voided after he was banned for breaking FA rules on gambling.

 Sub: Danny Rose

 Danny Rose replaced the injured Bertrand at left-back in the Malta game.
-He’s still part of the England squad and a regular for Tottenham but after a spell as first-choice left-back, he looks like Ben Chilwell’s backup for the national team at present.
+He’s still often part of the England squad but after a spell as first-choice left-back, he looks like Ben Chilwell’s backup for the national team at present.
+He’s currently on loan at Newcastle and looks set to leave Tottenham on a permanent deal this summer.

 Sub: Marcus Rashford

-Marcus Rashford, who also came on a substitute against Malta, is very much part of the current set up and is now Man United’s first-choice striker.
+Marcus Rashford, who also came on a substitute against Malta, is very much part of the current set up and is now a regular in Man United’s side.

 Sub: Jamie Vardy